aoijs/documentation/guide/begin/variables/global-variables.md

----
-description: Information that will be saved to all Guilds.
----

 # Global Variables

 2 Different types of global variables.
 Normal global variables, then theres global user variables

-{% hint style="danger" %}
-Make sure, you have the variables added already.
+> ❗ Make sure, you have the variables added already.
-{% endhint %}

 ## Global Variables